maptimedavis/MaptimeDavis/MapsWithR/InteractiveMapsR.md

 Mapview [Article 1](https://r-spatial.github.io/mapview/articles/articles/mapview_01-basics.html)

-Note: the background may not show up in Rstudio, but if you open the file in browser it will.
+Note: the backgrounds may not show up in Rstudio, but if you open the file in a web browser (upper right corner of the RStudio preview window) it will.

 Exercise 2
 ----------